-Assessing and challenging the reserving assumptions by comparing the Company's loss experience to peers in the market, on a gross and net basis, including on a contract by contract basis for large loss and catastrophe events.
-A large loss is defined as as a single loss or event greater than \$5m on a gross ultimate basis.
+Assessing and challenging the reserving assumptions by comparing the Company's loss experience to peers in the market, on a gross and net of outwards reinsurance basis, including on a contract by contract basis for large loss and catastrophe events.
+We define a large loss as a single loss or event greater than \$5m on a gross ultimate basis.